ryanknauer/CPSC448/README.md

 ## Table of Contents/Breakdown

 This course was broken down into two main parts in order to maintain a balance of both implementation and reading/learning.
 The first part stems from the 491 course, implementing and improving the chrome extension outlined above.
+Here I was able to apply and build upon skills covered in CPSC322 + CPSC 422 to integrate spatial locality into the emotion recognition system using Markov Models.
 The second was to dive deeper into reading papers to get a better idea for how the open source ML tools used are actually working.
+This allowed me to strengthen my knowledge of Nueral Networks and CNNs covered briefly in CPSC340 and 425.

 ### Youtube Chrome Extension
 * [Demo](https://github.com/ryanknauer/CPSC448/tree/master/YoutubeExtension#demo)